exercism/website-copy/automated-comments/scala/two-fer/no_default_param.md

-Try specifying a (default parameter value)[https://docs.scala-lang.org/tour/default-parameter-values.html] for the `name` parameter.
-Providing a default parameter will allow for a solution utilzing a single function without conditional logic.
+Specify a (default parameter value)[https://docs.scala-lang.org/tour/default-parameter-values.html] for the `name` parameter.
+Providing a default parameter removes the need for conditional logic.